 Any surgery that is done on the wrong body part, is incorrect in nature, or is performed on the wrong patient can be traumatizing and severe.
 These errors are often referred to as WSPEs, also known as wrong site, wrong procedure, wrong-patient errors.

 A classic case of wrong patient surgery involved a patient who underwent a cardiac procedure intended for another patient with a similar last name.
-Unfortunately, one of the most devastating types of surgery is when two patients get mixed up due to a negligent medical professional and a patient receives a surgical procedure he or she should have never gotten in the first place.
+Unfortunately, one of the most devastating types of surgery is when two patients get mixed up due to a negligent medical professional and a patient receives a surgical procedure they should have never gotten in the first place.
 Some cases are extreme and tragic.
 No matter how severe the results of a wrong patient surgery, however, a caring surgical errors lawyer could help a victim to seek compensation.

-A neurosurgeon must be specially-trained and qualified.
+A neurosurgeon must be specially trained and qualified.
 Because of the high risk of many of their procedures, the professional that a person selects is essential.
 Specializing in surgeries relating to the spine and brain, a neurosurgeon is tasked with both diagnosing and treating any condition that stems from the brain and any other part of the nervous system.
 Their field often requires them to give non-operative treatment, as well as surgery to patients ranging from children to adults.

 Like any other medical professional, however, neurosurgeons make mistakes.
 Under these conditions, there is a possibility that a neurosurgeon malpractice lawsuit can be filed.